Also known as a Majority Attack. When one or a group of miners control greater than 50% of the network's mining hashrate or computational power.

 A single huge buy order or the composition of multiple large buy orders at the same price in the order book of a particular market.

-A temporary block created by mining nodes using transactions from the memory pool.
-Each mining node tries to add this candidate block to the blockchain.
+A temporary block created by a mining node (miner) to add to the blockchain to receive the block rewards.

 A financial institution that acts as a monetary authority and manages a states currency, interest rates, and money supply.